ssharp122/Redshift-SQL-Queries-for-Obeya-Emirates-fleet-stability-visualization-tool-/README.md

   - Spotfire (visualization Tool similar to Tableau or PowerBI)

 # SQL Extraction Query
+- Schema names, table names, and business-specific identifiers have been generalized to protect propreitary information

 -- define all columns in the final table, c = CAS + CP union and t = Commit Table Select
 	c.part_number as PN,